sveinung/writings/maintainable_backbone_tests.md

 ```

 The remaining clutter is related to handling Ajax requests with
-[Sinon.JS](http://sinonjs.org/) and asserting that the saved book is
+[Sinon.JS](http://sinonjs.org/) and asserting that the saved book
-what we inserted.
-Let's start with cleaning up the Ajax related code.
+matches the details we inserted.
+Let's start with cleaning up the Ajax
+related code.

 Hiding backend communication
 ----------------------------